Jeadie/Jeadie.github.io/reading.md

  - So Good They Can't Ignore You by Cal Newport
  - Lolita by Vladimir Nabokov
  - Fathers and Sons by Ivan Turgenev
+ - The Prince by Niccolò Machiavelli
+ - Life of Pi by Yann Martel

 ### In 2020:
  - Infinite Jest by David Foster Wallace